merfis/CppND-Capstone-Hello-World/README.md

 ### Loops, Functions, I/O

 * The project demonstrates an understanding of C++ functions and control structures - game.cpp has the most control structures and functions.
+* The project reads data from a file and process the data, or the program writes data to a file - config.cpp
 * The project accepts user input and processes the input - controller.cpp processes user input and updates the paddle position accordingly.

 ### Object Oriented Programming